KevinKaiDao/odin-recipes/README.md

 # odin-recipes
-# A simple project to review and build a greater understaning of the HTML section of the Odin Project
+# A simple project to review and build a greater understanding of the HTML section of the Odin Project